A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 \subsection{Number of Repeats and the $\CIa$ of $\ps$}

 Choosing the sample size is fundamental in designing experiments to have an accurate BPE~\cite{gonccalves2012sample, krishnamoorthy2007some}.
 One important metric for choosing the number of Bernoulli trials (or samples) $n$ is the length of the $\CIa$, which reflects the error in the BPE.
-Using the Agresti--Coull $\CIa$, one can show that the width of the $\CIa$ for $\ps$ is
+Considering the Agresti--Coull $\CIa$~\eqref{eq: Agresti-Coull CIa}, the width of the $\CIa$ for $\ps$ is

 From Eq.~\eqref{eq: CIa width}, it is easy to see that for any given $n$, $\pw$ approaches $0$ at $\pses = 0$ and $\pses = 1$, and is maximized at $\pses = 0.5$.
 Also, intuitively, the estimation of $\ps$ becomes more accurate as $n$ is increased and the estimation error decreases with $1 / \sqrt{n}$.
 The effect of $n$ on $\pw$ is shown in Fig.~\ref{fig:ci_width_abs}.
 As shown in this figure, the peak is attained at $\ps = 0.5$ and $\pw$ decreases by an order of magnitude when the sample size is increased from $n = 100$ to $n = $ 10,000.